DirtyHarryLYL/HAKE-Action/README.md

 **We released the HAKE-HICO (image-level part state labels upon HICO) and HAKE-HICO-DET (instance-level part state labels upon HICO-DET).
 The corresponding data can be found here: [HAKE Data](https://github.com/DirtyHarryLYL/HAKE).**

 - Paper is [here](https://arxiv.org/abs/2004.00945).
-- We are enriching the data and part states on more data and activities (e.g., upon AVA, more kinds of action categories, more rare actions, etc.).
+- More data and part states (e.g., upon AVA, more kinds of action categories, more rare actions...) are coming.
-- We will keep updating our HAKE-Action model zoo to include more SOTA models and their HAKE-enhanced versions.
+- We will keep updating HAKE-Action to include more SOTA models and their HAKE-enhanced versions.

 ## [Data Mode](https://github.com/DirtyHarryLYL/HAKE)
 - **HAKE-HICO** (**PaStaNet\* mode** in [paper](https://arxiv.org/abs/2004.00945)): image-level, add the aggression of all part states in an image (belong to one or multiple active persons), compared with original [HICO](http://www-personal.umich.edu/~ywchao/hico/), the only additional labels are image-level human body part states.